azsk/AzTS-docs/01-Setup and getting started/README.md

 <br>

 #### **Today's AzTS scan has completed.
-How do I re-run full scan?**
+How do I re-run the full scan?**

 You can use the on-demand scan command provided [here](README.md#2-manually-trigger-azts-on-demand-scan-for-entire-tenant) with `-ForceFetch` flag.

 <br>

-#### **On running AzTS installation command (`Install-AzSKTenantSecuritySolution`) I am getting an error message *"Tenant ID, application ID, principal ID, and scope are not allowed to be updated."***
+#### **On running the AzTS installation command (`Install-AzSKTenantSecuritySolution`) I am getting an error message *"Tenant ID, application ID, principal ID, and scope are not allowed to be updated."***

-This is probably happening because the user-assigned managed identity (internal MI) has been deleted from Azure Portal, but the role assignment of this MI is still present at resource group scope in which AzTS setup has been installed.
+This is probably happening because the user-assigned managed identity (internal MI) has been deleted from Azure Portal, but the role assignment of this MI is still present at the resource group scope in which the AzTS setup has been installed.
 The role assignment of a deleted identity looks like below,

 ![FAQ_GhostIdentity](../Images/12_TSS_FAQ_RBACGhostAccount.png)

-To remove role assignment, go to resource group where AzTS solution has been installed --> Access control (IAM) --> Role assignments --> Look for deleted identity (as shown in screenshot) --> Select the identity and click on 'Remove'.
+To remove role assignment, go to resource group where AzTS solution has been installed --> Access control (IAM) --> Role assignments --> Look for deleted identity (as shown in the screenshot) --> Select the identity and click on 'Remove'.

 After deleting the identity, you can run the installation command again.